spur19/OCR_Video/README.md

       --height : Same as the width, but for the height.
 Again, our detector requires multiple of 32 for resized height.
       --padding : The amount of padding to add to each ROI border

+I would also recommend checking out the Jupyter Notebook (text_extraction.ipynb) for a more interactive experience.

 ### A few observations I made while tuning this model :

 **Padding :** A small amount of padding works well for most models.
 However, as we increase the padding, there may be overlapping between different words in our image/video, leading to poor results from our text recognition engine.